Skip to main content

 Tips for promoting your referral program

 Lack of promotion is the biggest reason programs fail.
-If you never launch or don't actively promote your program then no one will share and it will just sit there forgotten.
+If you don't actively promote your program then no one will share and it will just sit there forgotten.

 To keep momentum, consistently invite new people to share and engage existing members to continue sharing.